nishiys/simple_openfoam-extend-v4/README.md

 ## How to build
 - Put Dockerfile your current directory
-- Run the following command to build the image (Note: This takes a lot of times)
+- Run the following command to build the image (Note: This takes a lot of time)

 ```
 $ docker build -t nishiys/simple_openfoam-extend-v4:v1.0 .